Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Proof of Theorem 6

 The derivation of Eq. \eqref{newcorou3} is based on the derivation of the upper bounds of $s_{\infty}$.
-Different from the proof of \RV{Theorem 5}, we start the proof with the help of $\sqrt{1-x}\geq1-\sqrt{x}$ with $x\in(0,1)$.
-We have
+Different from the proof of Theorem 5, we start the proof with the help of $\sqrt{1-x}\geq1-\sqrt{x}$ with $x\in(0,1)$.
+We obtain Eq. \eqref{newupp30}, which is presented at the bottom of this page.